Jindiande/Jindiande.github.io/_pages/about.md

   - /about.html
 ---

 I received my Ph.D. degree at **Rutgers ECE**, advised by [Prof. Yuqian Zhang](https://sites.google.com/view/yuqianzhang).
-I was also fortunate to work with  [Prof. Xin Bing](https://sites.coecis.cornell.edu/xinbing/) at UofT and [Prof. Qiaosheng(Eric) Zhang](https://qiaoshengzhang.github.io/) at Shanghai AI Lab.
+I was also fortunate to work with  [Prof. Xin Bing](https://sites.coecis.cornell.edu/xinbing/) at University of Toronto and [Prof. Qiaosheng(Eric) Zhang](https://qiaoshengzhang.github.io/) at Shanghai AI Lab.
 Previously, I received my bachelor's degree from the **University of Electronic Science and Technology of China (UESTC)** in Chengdu, China.

 My research focuses on the theoretical guarantees for statistical methods in machine learning and (Non-convex) optimization problems.
 I am also interested in real-world applications of these methods.